St. Paul's Choir School: History

 In 2010, after an international search, John Robinson (Church Musician), then Assistant Organist at Canterbury Cathedral, was appointed Director of Music.
 Robinson worked to raise awareness of the Choir of St. Paul's as a primarily liturgical choir, increasing the number of sung liturgies and enlarging the repertoire of daily Mass music for boys' voices and for boys and men.
 Additionally, he oversaw the introduction of professional male singers to the Choir of St. Paul's and the implementation of the music theory curriculum by the Associated Board of the Royal Schools of Music.
 Beginning with the 2012 academic year, the school added a fourth-grade level.
 It is also a member of the International Boys' Schools Coalition (IBSC).

 In 2015 the Choir of St. Paul's Church came to national and international recognition after the release of their album Christmas in Harvard Square on the AimHigher Recordings label.
 This universally acclaimed recording sold in large numbers, and brought awareness of the choir to a new level.
 In September 2017 the choir released their second album under John Robinson, Ave Maria.

 John Robinson resigned as the Director of Music after his 9th year of teaching at the school in June 2019 and moved to Blackburn Cathedral in England.
-His successor is James Kennerley.
+His successor was James Kennerley.
+Kennerley served from September 2019 until March 2023.
+The choir was then directed by Owen Reid, Interim Director of Music, until the end of the year.
+Over the summer, Richard Webster, who previously served as Director of music at Trinity church, in Copley Square, was appointed interim director of music while the school searched for a permanent successor.
+Brandon Straub was also appointed associate director.
+After the school year of 23-24, Brandon will assume the position of Director of Music.